uber/okbuck/README.md

         ]
     }
     ```
+  +  Note that `okbuck-gradle-plugin` hosts on jcenter, so you need to add jcenter to your buildscript repositories and allprojects repositories list, like below, also note that the declare order matters.

+    ```gradle
+      buildscript {
+          repositories {
+              jcenter()
+          }
+          dependencies {
+              classpath 'com.android.tools.build:gradle:1.3.0'
+              classpath "com.github.piasy:okbuck-gradle-plugin:0.3.3"
+          }
+      }

+      allprojects {
+          repositories {
+              jcenter()
+          }
+      }

+      apply plugin: 'com.github.piasy.okbuck-gradle-plugin'

+      okbuck {
+          ...
+      }
+    ```

 4. Run `./gradlew okbuck` and then run `buck install app`, enjoy your life with BUCK.

 ## Explanations